Objects of type

 Admission control with

-PodSecurityPolicy allows for control over the creation of resources
+PodSecurityPolicy allows for control over the

-based on the capabilities allowed in the cluster.
+creation and modification of resources based on the capabilities allowed in the cluster.

 Admission uses the following approach to create the final security context for the pod: